CodeCabin/nifty-newsletters/readme.txt

 == Changelog ==

+= 4.0.23 - 2019-08-27 - Low priority =
+* Added Gutenberg Integration
+* Added a class to submit button in the shortcode

 = 4.0.22 - 2019-07-09 - Low priority =
 * Added List buttons if no lists have been created